-Kiwi Vet Behaviour is fully booked until March and thereafter will only be accepting new clients from June 2021.
+Kiwi Vet Behaviour is presently unable to take new clients until September 2021.
 All current clients will continue to be supported by the team.
 For urgent queries please contact via email

 Dr Jess Beer BVSc MANZCVS -

 Highly skilled, fully qualified veterinarians that have gone on to achieve further qualifications in veterinary behaviour.
 We can create a truly holistic wellbeing plan for your furry family member that may include medication, environmental management, carefully controlled desensitisation and counterconditioning, and other scientifically proven methods like positive reinforcement to help your pet thrive.

 A qualified veterinary behaviourist won’t try and sell you a ‘quick fix’ collar because they know that animal behaviours can be very complex, and while a punishment may mask the issue temporarily, it won’t help your family member in the long run.
 In many cases those tools will make things even worse, as the punishment (often described as aversion, negative reinforcement or balanced training) can actually increase fearful or aggressive responses.

 If someone is advocating punishments like prong collars, shock or citronella collars, promoting the long disproven ‘dominance’ or “pack” theory, or are offering you a quick fix or guarantee for when issues will resolve, odds are they are not a qualified veterinary behaviourist.
 They may actually make things worse.

 Why Are We The Best Choice For Your Pet?